rmottola/Arctic-Fox/README.md

 * add TAR=gtar

 * To Build on NetBSD
-* every gcc version tested worked, system one being OK up to gcc8! compared to Linux, no issues
+* every gcc version tested worked, system one being OK up to gcc8! compared to Linux

 If you are under memory pressure, try:
 * use -g0 in your optimization flags (removes debug information, greatly reducing file sizes)